 In Bhutan, hot springs and hot stone baths play significant roles in Bhutanese lives.

 In Bhutan, when you fall ill, aside from visiting the hospital or health care centres, the next best thing you can do is to either soak in a tsachu or dip into a menchu.
-These traditional healing practices date back to the 7th century.
+These traditional healing practices dating back to the 7th century.
 And interestingly, Bhutan has an ancient name 'Menjung', the land of medicinal herbs.

-Hot springs which are popularly known as tsachus in Bhutan, are well-known for its medicinal properties.
+Hot springs which are popularly known as tsachus in Bhutan, are well-known for their medicinal properties.
 The hot springs are usually found in volcanically active areas.
-For centuries, the locals believe that the medicinal water will cure different kind of ailments and diseases such as arthritis, chronic headaches, skin diseases or tuberculosis.
+For centuries, the locals believe that medicinal water will cure different kinds of ailments and diseases such as arthritis, chronic headaches, skin diseases or tuberculosis.
 Aside from the health benefits, the locals will also travel to the hot springs for relaxation.
 Some of these hot springs provide the most picturesque landscapes for you to enjoy while you heal your body.

 The popular tradition amongst the Bhutanese is to visit hot springs during the winter season.
 The locals will spend at least 3 days to weeks dipping in the spring water.
 In the olden days, people had to hire ponies or mules to reach the hot springs due to the inaccessibility of the roads.
-Today, with the improved road conditions, one can easily visit a tsachu any time.
+Today, with the improved road conditions, one can easily visit a tsachu at any time.
 Bhutanese will visit the tsachu at least once a year with their family or friends.

 Some of the most popular hot springs in Bhutan are Gasa Hot Spring, Duenmang Tsachhu in Zhemgang District , Gelephu Tsachu , Koma Tsachu & Chuboog Tsachu in Punakha.